How To Integrate Language Learning Into Daily Life

 Learning a new language takes time and effort.
 But why grind away at a textbook when you can find ways to integrate language learning into everyday life?
-This not only avoids the long dark tea time of grammar books and practice exercises, it makes your learning process more interesting and relevant.
+This not only avoids the long, dark time of grammar books and practice exercises, but actually makes your learning process more interesting and relevant.
 Go after the vocabulary you want, pick up real expressions, and absorb the textures and details of language in a way that traditional textbooks simply cannot provide.
 Here are a few tips to make language learning a habitual, integrated part of your life.

 1. Embrace authentic language